jdalrymple/gitbeaker/README.md

 #### Specific Imports

-Sometimes you dont want to import and instantiate the whole gitlab api, perhaps you only want access to the Projects API.
+Sometimes you don't want to import and instantiate the whole Gitlab API, perhaps you only want access to the Projects API.
 To do this, one only needs to import and instantiate this specific API:

 ```javascript
 import { Projects } from 'gitlab';